Sunstone: Physical properties

 The optical effect is due to reflections from inclusions of red copper, hematite, or goethite, in the form of minute scales, which are hexagonal, rhombic, or irregular in shape, and are disposed parallel to the principal cleavage-plane.
 These inclusions give the stone an appearance something like that of aventurine, hence sunstone is known also as "aventurine-feldspar".
 The optical effect is called schiller and the color of Oregon Sunstone is due to copper.
 The middle part of this crystal sparkles, and usually the color is darkest in the middle and becomes lighter toward the outer edges.

 The feldspar which usually displays the aventurine appearance is oligoclase, though the effect is sometimes seen in orthoclase: Hence two kinds of sunstone are distinguished as "oligoclase sunstone" and "orthoclase sunstone".

 Distribution

 Sunstone was not popular until recently.
-Previously the best-known locality being Tvedestrand, near Arendal, in south Norway, where masses of the sunstone occur embedded in a vein of quartz running through gneiss.
+Previously the best-known locality being Tvedestrand Municipality in Agder county in southern Norway, where masses of the sunstone occur embedded in a vein of quartz running through gneiss.

 Other locations include near Lake Baikal in Siberia, and several United States localities – notably at Middletown Township, Delaware County, Pennsylvania; Plush, Oregon; and Statesville, North Carolina.

 The "orthoclase sunstone" variant has been found near Crown Point and at several other localities in New York, as also at Glen Riddle in Delaware County, Pennsylvania, and at Amelia Courthouse, Amelia County, Virginia.

 Sunstone is also found in Pleistocene basalt flows at Sunstone Knoll in Millard County, Utah.